nicked1205/Data-Processing-Portal/frontend/public/instructions.md

 ### 3. Submit and Process

 - Click the **Submit** button to start processing.
+- The system will scrape viable domain.
-- The system will use AI to:
+- The system will then use AI to:
-  - Read the content from the URLs
+  - Read the scraped content.
-  - Curate the product data according to your instructions
+  - Curate the product data according to your instructions.
-  - Generate a spreadsheet formatted as per your prompt
+  - Generate a CSV String.
+- The app will then process it into both csv file and Excel file.

 ### 4. Download or Export Your Spreadsheet

-- Once processing is complete, you will be able to download or share the generated spreadsheet containing the curated product data.
+- Once processing is complete, you will be able to download or share the generated spreadsheet or csv containing the curated product data.

 ---